Splitties/refreshVersions/docs/add-dependencies.md

 ...
 ```

-In this configuration, the versions catalog centralize the maven artifacts while refreshVersions take care of setting and updating the versions.
+In this configuration, the versions catalog centralizes the dependency notations, while refreshVersions takes care of setting and updating the versions.

 We have ideas to integrate Versions Catalogs deeper into refreshVersions, see [this issue](https://github.com/jmfayard/refreshVersions/issues/333).